 You have reached Stephen P. Tarzia's web space.
 I am a Sr. Computational Research Consultant at the Kellogg School of Management.
 I also publish Gun Memorial and I was recently a Professional Fellow at the Knight Lab at Northwestern University.

 I completed a Ph.D. program at Northwestern University in August of 2011 in the Electrical Engineering and Computer Science department.
 My advisor was Professor Peter Dinda, and I worked on mobile systems, with an emphasis on acoustic sensing.
-My other interests include music technology, operating systems, electronics design automation, optimization algorithms, Internet telephony, embedded systems, architectural acoustics and high-performance computing.
+My other interests include operating systems, electronics design automation, optimization algorithms, Internet telephony, embedded systems, architectural acoustics and high-performance computing.

 My graduate work was funded by Northwestern University through various fellowships and through my advisors' National Science Foundation grants.